-- 7 February 2016
+- 13 February 2017

 - From the section Asia

-North Korea is believed to have more than 1,000 missiles of varying capabilities, including long-range missiles which could one day strike the US.
+North Korea is believed to have more than 1,000 missiles of varying capabilities, including long-range missiles, which could one day strike the US.

-Pyongyang's programme has progressed over the last few decades from tactical artillery rockets in the 1960s and 70s to short-range and medium-range ballistic missiles in the 1980s and 90s.
+Pyongyang's programme has progressed over the last few decades from tactical artillery rockets in the 1960s and 70s, to short-range and medium-range ballistic missiles in the 1980s and 90s.

-The Hwasong-5 and Hwasong-6, also known as Scud-B and C, have longer ranges of 300km and 500km respectively, according to the US Center for Nonproliferation Studies.
+The Hwasong-5 and Hwasong-6, also known as Scud-B and C, have ranges of 300km and 500km respectively, according to the US Center for Nonproliferation Studies.

 The missile is based on the Scud design, but is 50% larger and has a more powerful engine.

 In an April 2016 analysis, the International Institute for Strategic Studies said the missiles were a "proven system which can hit all of South Korea and much of Japan".

 It added that a variant displayed in October 2010 could possibly reach 1,600km, meaning it could hit US bases in Okinawa.

 Nodongs are believed to have been test-fired in 2006, 2009, 2014 and 2016.